silver-xu/iress-challenge/ScreenAnswers.md

 - Career Value

-  I know I am creating my career value while I support the junior or graduate members of the team to grow in their professional career, in the same way I was supported in their position.
+  I know I am creating my career value while I support the junior or graduate members of the team to grow in their professional career, in the same way I was supported at the beginning of my career by my mentors.

 > Do you prefer OO or Functional programming?
 Why?
 What are the core benefits of both?
 (It’s ok if you don’t know one, just talk about what you’re familiar with)

+Answer:

 In my 14 years of development experience, most of my time was spent on OO programming until the recent years.